· Nas · Technology Â· 12 min read

 /compact

-This summarizes the conversation so far, freeing up space for Claude to think clearly again.
-Use it every 30-40 messages or whenever responses feel off.
+This summarizes everything so far and frees up space for Claude to think clearly again.
+It’s like clearing the clutter from your desk.
+Use it whenever responses feel off or every 30-40 messages.

 Start Small, Build Up